MacLemon/CongressChecklist/README.md

 - Disinfectants
 - Soap
 - deodorant, antiperspirant
-- Hairbrush/comb (to avoid bad-hair-days)
+- Hairbrush/comb (to avoid bad hair days)
 - hair-band (Zopfringerl) to tame your mane
 - handkerchiefs
 - Towel.
 Never hitchhike the Galaxy without one.